GROWN BY NATURE

 |Transdermal Patches||Those who don’t have regular access to consuming other means, those with chronic pain||Varies widely; factors same as above||1-2 days||Lasts the longest, metabolism isn’t an issue, steady release of CBD into the bloodstream||Could take hours for effects to kick in|

 According to a study conducted on animals with arthritis pain, the topical utilization of CBD oil facilitated lower rates of inflammation and pain.
 Another animal study discovered the benefits of CBD for neuropathic pain and chronic inflammation.
+The authors found evidence to support the use of CBD as an effective monotherapy or complementary.

 - Epilepsy and cannabidiol: a guide to treatment.
 Arzimanoglou A, et al. Epileptic Disord.
 2020